 One such misconception is that smart drugs (i.e. amphetamines, methylphenidate) are nootropics.
 This conception is a mis because smart drugs are in fact not nootropics:

 Nootropics are required to be side effect free, whereas most smart drugs possess significant levels of risk abuse.

-I bring this all up because, in case everyone forgot, most smart drugs are primarily designed & prescribed to treat attention deficit hyperactivity disorder (ADHD) & ADD (essentially ADHD without the H–hyperactivity), disorders characterized by the inability to focus, concentrate, sit still, etc., the former (ADHD) marked by extreme levels of distracting energy.
+I bring this all up because, in case everyone forgot, most smart drugs are primarily designed and prescribed to treat attention deficit hyperactivity disorder (ADHD) and ADD (essentially ADHD without the H–hyperactivity), disorders characterized by the inability to focus, concentrate, sit still, etc., the former (ADHD) marked by extreme levels of distracting energy.

-Due to the growing concern of ADHD med abuse running rampant in schools & workplaces, many health officials & enthusiasts have been searching for healthier means to alleviate ADHD symptoms and/or promote recreational focus & energy.
-But to do this, we need to understand the basis of ADHD & inattention, one such hypothesis being:
+Due to the growing concern of ADHD med abuse running rampant in schools and workplaces, many health officials and enthusiasts have been searching for healthier means to alleviate ADHD symptoms and/or promote recreational focus and energy.
+But to do this, we need to understand the basis of ADHD and inattention, one such hypothesis being: